 - Complete it and retain your ID number and password.

 - Use these to go in and modify any information if you wish to make additions or alterations.

 - Each entry needs to be logged in separately with its own ID and password.

 - Please check with SGCNZ if you are unsure as to whether your SGCNZ Friends sub is current (NOT the University of Otago – it is a valued sponsor – not the organiser of the Festivals)

-Come and watch, or be one of the best five and 15 minute scenes chosen to perform at the National Festival, held over Queen’s Birthday weekend at Wellington East Girls’ College.
+Come and watch, or be one of the best five and 15 minute scenes chosen to perform at the National Festival, held over Queen’s Birthday weekend at Wellington College and Wellington East Girls’ College.
 There are awards of certificates, books and even some money.
 Leading theatre practitioners present 22 workshops, give talks, advice, and view emerging talent!
 Groups of students may pay to participate in the workshops and attend the public performances on the Saturday and Sunday if not chosen to perform.
-Contact us for further information and to purchase tickets.
+Contact us for further information.